MicrosoftDocs/xamarin-docs/docs/mac/internals/how-it-works.md

 ![Adding AOT to additional mmp arguments](how-it-works-images/aot01.png "Adding AOT to additional mmp arguments")

 > [!IMPORTANT]
-> WARNING!
-Enabling AOT compilation dramatically increases build time, sometimes up to several minutes, but it can improve app launch times by an average of 20%.
+> Enabling AOT compilation dramatically increases build time, sometimes up to several minutes, but it can improve app launch times by an average of 20%.
 As a result, AOT compilation should only be enabled on **Release** builds of a Xamarin.Mac app.

 ### Aot compilation options